camunda/camunda-docs/docs/product-manuals/concepts/job-workers.md

 A job has the following properties:

 - **Type**: Describes the work item and is defined in each task in the process.
 The type is referenced by workers to request the jobs they are able to perform.
 - **Custom headers**: Additional static metadata that is defined in the process.
-Custom headers are used to configure reusable job workers (e.g. a `notify Slack` worker might read out the Slack channel from its header).
+Custom headers are used to configure reusable job workers (e.g. a `notify Slack` worker might read out the Slack channel from its header.)
 - **Key**: Unique key to identify a job.
 The key is used to hand in the results of a job execution, or to report failures during job execution.
-- **Variables**: The contextual/business data of the process instance that is required by the worker to do its work.
+- **Variables**: The contextual/business data of the process instance required by the worker to do its work.

 ## Requesting jobs